Correlation Causation Gag

 - In Alice, Charlie gets in one last shot from his crossbow, and then the Hearts Casino explodes.
 He triumphantly whispers, "Bullseye!" before passing out.
 Cut to the arrow landing uselessly in the middle of a field.

-: I know it's sad, but death is a natural part of life and by the time I finish this sentence, a hundred people will have died in China.
-Troy
+Jeff: I know it's sad, but death is a natural part of life and by the time I finish this sentence, a hundred people will have died in China.

 - In the World of Warcraft expansion Cataclysm, there's a game going on Goblin starting zone, of a sport similar to soccer but played by woodcutting robots of death with a bomb for a ball.
-The player character takes part in such a game, but kicks the bombball through the goalposts so hard it flies into a nearby volcano, which then erupts, starting the titular Cataclysm event.
+In an early beta, the player character takes part in such a game, but kicks the bombball through the goalposts so hard it flies into a nearby volcano, which is destabilized by the explosion.
+In the released version, the bombball flies in the general direction of the volcano (possibly entering it), but it's actually Deathwing that causes the volcano to erupt.

 - In another episode, "Valentines Day", Patrick makes a valentine for SpongeBob out of stone when SpongeBob calls him.
 Patrick thinks SpongeBob is trapped inside the rock and smashes it in an attempt to rescue him.